 Action Item 70-10: TSB

-The Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF) serves as a useful coordination mechanism across ITU sectors and external SDOs and disability groups.
+The JCA-AHF serves as a useful coordination mechanism across ITU sectors and external SDOs and disability groups.

 Action Item 70-11: TSB

 TSB provides several services and tools that enabled remote participation and reasonable accommodation to persons with disabilities.
 TSB provides teleconference facilities, tools for remote sharing of documents (Adobe Connect), sign language interpretation (under request) and real time captioning, in order to allow a fully accessible meeting as well as accessible remote participation.